-If you wish to execute your test cases automatically without manual interventions, you will need to schedule your tests.
-With LEAPWORK, you can configure the time recurrence of the schedule, which will enable you to test even when you are away from the office.
+If we wish to execute our test cases automatically without manual interventions, we will need to schedule our tests.
+With Leapwork, we can configure the time recurrence of the schedule, which will enable us to test even when we are away from the office.

 Achieve Continuous Testing

 Continuous testing is the process of executing automated tests as part of the software delivery pipeline in order to get early feedback for each release candidate.
 It advances and stretches out test automation to address the complexity and pace of application development and delivery.
-You can use the LEAPWORK schedule functionality to achieve continuous testing with minimal effort.
+We can use the Leapwork schedule functionality to achieve continuous testing with minimal effort.